liiora/QuickHeal/README.md

 - Druid: Brought back "Cfg->General->Healthy Threshold Slider/RatioHealthy" slider and explanation text; You can now use regrowth even out of combat for Tree of life lovers
 - Druid : Brought back low ranks

+  **1.19**<Br>
+- Paladin : Integration of Holy Shock logic with the "/qh hot" macro
+- Paladin : Holy Shock now use a rank system to limit overheal
+- Paladin : Holy Shock is now usable while moving